 17. The Dear Hunter – Act II: The Meaning of, and All things Regarding Ms. Leading

-We start this list off with a band who is more likely to be called indie rather than prog, but that doesn’t take away from the truly progressive things that these guys are doing.
+We continue this list with a band who is more likely to be called indie rather than prog, but that doesn’t take away from the truly progressive things that these guys are doing.
 Multi-album concept albums based on a story that the singer created, 9 EPs with 4 songs each based off of moods and feelings associated with each color in the color spectrum, live transitions/jam sessions between songs that would make any band jealous, and a lack of fear when it comes to attempting/incorporating new styles of genres into their already diverse sound.

 Act II is the 2nd in a 5 album concept cycle.
 Musically and lyrically picking up where the first part left off, we follow a boy who travels to the city after the death of his mother.
 There he falls in love with a prostitute and encounters heartbreak, one of many tragic events in this characters life.
 The band compliment with hard rocking tunes like “The Procession” “The Church and the Di’e”and “Dear Ms. Leading”, vaudeville style songs like “The Oracles on the Delphi Express” and “Vital Vessels Vindicate”, progressive moments (“The Lake and the River” and “The Bitter Suite”), ballads (“”Evicted”, “Where the Road Parts”, “Black Sandy Beaches”, “Red Hands”), and even upbeat pop tunes like “Smiling Swine”.